Floorspaces/.github/profile/README.md

 📱 floorspaces-live - Live 3D interface for rendering floorspaces with Unity, can be deployed to mobile, desktop, web browser, & server.

-🕹️ floorspaces-io - Free version of Floorspaces meant to be used by 1 person, everything locally hosted, similar to desktop without cloud services.
+🕹️ floorspaces-io - Free version meant to be used by 1 person, everything locally hosted, similar to desktop without cloud services.

 🖥️ floorspaces-desktop - Combination of the 2 Unity interfaces Architect & Live to create a performant desktop app for business users.